60 Second Lemon Law Assessment™

 If you bought a CPO vehicle in Ohio and it has been back to the dealer multiple times for the same problem, or has spent weeks out of service for warranty repairs, you likely have a valid federal warranty claim.
 The manufacturer cannot hide behind the “it is a used car” excuse when they voluntarily issued a warranty on that vehicle.

-At Kahn & Associates, we have represented thousands of CPO vehicle owners across Ohio and consistently secured compensation, even when the state lemon law did not apply.
+At Kahn & Associates, we have represented many CPO vehicle owners across Ohio and consistently secured compensation, even when the state lemon law did not apply.

 Sometimes the problem with a used car is not just mechanical failure.
 Sometimes the problem is that the dealer was not honest with you about what you were buying.
 Ohio law provides separate protections for these situations.